Helping Rescues with Homechecking, Fostering, Transport, Fundraising and more! |

 If the vet can't find anything wrong with her then I would suggest getting feilway plug ins and putting a few drops of rescue remedy in her water.

-Make sure you have plently of resoures by this I mean 1.
-Litter trays plenty of litter trays the golden rule is one tray per cat plus one,make sure you clean the litter tray out regularly cats hate dirty trays,make sure the tray is in a quite place where you cat won't get disturbed from other pets or humans,make sure if you change the litter that you do it slowly and bit by bit.Never put the trays in the same place as one cat can stop another from going into one by looks alone.
+plenty of litter trays the golden rule is one tray per cat plus one,make sure you clean the litter tray out regularly cats hate dirty trays,make sure the tray is in a quite place where you cat won't get disturbed from other pets or humans,make sure if you change the litter that you do it slowly and bit by bit.Never put the trays in the same place as one cat can stop another from going into one by looks alone.

-2. food and water stations by this I mean have plently of food and water in different areas again so one cat can't stop another from getting to eat and drink.
+by this I mean have plently of food and water in different areas again so one cat can't stop another from getting to eat and drink.

-3.sleeping and hiding areas by this I mean places for them to sleep and hide both up high and low down as cats like to over see things.
+by this I mean places for them to sleep and hide both up high and low down as cats like to over see things.

-4.Toys and scratch posts make sure you have plently of these again not in the same place.
+make sure you have plently of these again not in the same place.

-watch your cats and see if you can see if any of the others might be stopping your other cat from getting to things look out for a cat lying down stopping other from getting past some where this is a sign that your cat is being bullied and the only way to stop this is to make sure you have plently of the above so they don't feel they have to fight to get things. which then can go on to a cat having toileting problems. good luck
+watch your cats and see if you can see if any of the others might be stopping your other cat from getting to things look out for a cat lying down stopping other from getting past some where this is a sign that your cat is being bullied and the only way to stop this is to make sure you have plently of the above so they don't feel they have to fight to get things.

 Sponsored content

-Subject: Re: Cat Behaviour advice |
+Cat Behaviour advice

-Page 1 of 1 |
+Page 1 of 1

-You cannot reply to topics in this forum
+Permissions in this forum: You cannot reply to topics in this forum